rifkiaputri/rifkiaputri.github.io/index.md

 ## About Me

 Hi!
-I am a Ph.D. candidate at the [Users & Information lab, KAIST](https://uilab.kr/).
+I am a Ph.D. candidate at the [Users & Information lab, KAIST](https://uilab.kr/) advised by [Alice Oh](https://aliceoh9.github.io/).
 My current research interests are Natural Language Processing, especially in the area of question answering and low-resource languages.

 ## Education